reasonml/upgradeSyntaxFrom2To3/README.md

 upgradeSyntaxFrom2To3 mySource/*
 ```

-The script accepts a list of files to convert.
+The script accepts a list of files/globs to convert.
+Pass as many as you want.
 It'll intelligently skip over any file that's not Reason.

+After you're done converting your projects:

+- Remove the backup files at `mySource/*.backup`
+- Add `"refmt": 3` to your bsconfig.json to make BuckleScript use the new syntax.
-After you're gone converting your projects, feel free to uninstall this library!
+- Feel free to uninstall this library!

 ## How does it work?